 We often receive questions about slow or faulty transactions.
 Find the answers to the most frequently asked questions below and find out directly what you can do.

-Blockchair only provides blockchain search and analytics services.
-We are neither a blockchain wallet, nor the official Bitcoin Cash support, so there is nothing we can do to help you with your payments.
+Blockchair only provides blockchain search and analytics services, so there is nothing we can do to help you with your payments.

-Q2: Why does it take so long before my transaction is processed?
+Q1: Why does it take so long before my cryptocurrency transaction is processed?

-A3: Blockchair is not a bank, just a search engine.
+A2: Irreversibility is one of the fundamental properties of cryptocurrency.
+If you want to know if there is still a chance to get your funds back, please contact your wallet or exchange.
+Blockchair is not a bank, just a search engine for blockchains.
 We can not reverse transactions in public blockchains.
 No one can!
-Irreversibility is one of the fundamental properties of cryptocurrency.
-If you want to know if there is still a chance to get your funds back, please contact your wallet or exchange.

-Q5: I sent Bitcoin to a Bitcoin Cash/Bitcoin SV address (or vice versa).
-Help me, please!
+Q4: I sent Bitcoin to a Bitcoin Cash/Bitcoin SV address (or vice versa).
+Is it possible to retrieve my funds?